survivejs/webpack-book/manuscript/output/04_module_federation.md

 export default Header;
 ```

-Next we should modify the application entry point:
+We should also alter the application to use the new component.
+We'll go through a custom namespace, `mf`, which we'll manage through module federation:

 **src/mf.js**